-If you receive a tax refund during a Chapter 13 bankruptcy case, the Chapter 13 trustee will require you to turn that money over for payment to your creditors.
+If you receive a tax refund during your Chapter 13 bankruptcy, the trustee assigned to administer the case could require you to turn that money over for payment to your creditors.
 Fortunately, bankruptcy law allows you to modify your Chapter 13 plan to excuse payment of tax refunds in certain circumstances.

-Those who file Chapter 13 bankruptcy are required to pay all their disposable income into the Chapter 13 plan -- that is, any income they do not use to pay their reasonable and necessary expenses, such as food, transportation and shelter.
+People who file for Chapter 13 bankruptcy must pay all of their disposable income into the Chapter 13 plan—that is, any income not used for reasonable and necessary expenses, such as food, transportation, and shelter.
 (Learn more about the Chapter 13 Repayment Plan.)

-When you receive tax refunds during a Chapter 13 bankruptcy, the trustee will consider those funds disposable income, because it is not income you used when you listed your income and expenses to show you could afford your Chapter 13 plan.
-The trustee's rationale is that since you can afford to pay all your necessary expenses and make your plan payment on your regular income alone, the tax refund is a surplus and is disposable income that you must pay into the plan.
+When you receive a tax refund during a Chapter 13 bankruptcy, the trustee might consider those funds disposable income if they represent funds that weren’t included in the income and expense calculations used to support your Chapter 13 plan.
+Also, the Chapter 13 trustee might argue that since you can afford to pay all your necessary expenses and make your plan payment on your monthly income alone, the tax refund is a surplus and is disposable income that you must pay into the plan.

 You can request that the court excuse your obligation to pay your tax refund by filing a plan modification.
 You must file a separate plan modification every year for each tax refund you want to excuse.
 The modification should:

 The court will only excuse a tax refund if you need to use it for something necessary and unexpected.
 Because the bankruptcy income and expense schedules you filed with your case showed that you can afford the Chapter 13 plan on your regular income and still support yourself and your dependents, you can’t excuse your tax refund to buy food, make your car payment, pay your utilities or anything else your regular income normally covers.

 The court might agree to excuse a tax refund for the following: